-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure BHR 18 Residence 114 Garner Road East, Ancaster; Book House Inventoried; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018); LACAC Report Volume 6 (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 18 114 Garner Road East, Ancaster; Book House Inventoried; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018); LACAC Report Volume 6 (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the north side of the lot (Garner Road East), and a new 2-lane collector road is proposed adjacent to the west property boundary.
 Encroachment and property acquisition is expected as a result of the road widening.
-Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and property acc avoided.
-The road work may ca landscape should be returned to minimal irreversible negative im If property is acquired and impac property's CHVI using Ontario R possess CHVI and is proposed t is recommended to provide pro undertaking any cultural herit Heritage Planning staff should reporting is not prepared as a Reservoir Class EA.
-BHR 19 Residence 243 Garner Road East, Ancaster (former address 243 Highway 53); Richardson-Hyslop- Frebold House; Old Kendrick House Designated under Part IV of the OHA (By-Law No. 85-90); 140 Garner Road East, Hamilton HIA (MHBC, 2018); LACAC Report Volume 5 (1983) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the south side of the lot (Garner Road East).
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures.
+Prior to undertaking any cultural heritage reporting for the property, City Heritage Planning staff should be consulted to ensure duplicative reporting is not prepared as a result of the Ancaster Elevated Water Reservoir Class EA.
+BHR 19 Residence tast, Ancaster (former address 243) Highway 53); Designated under Part IV of the OHA (By-Law No. 85-90); 140 Garner Road East, Hamilton HIA (MHBC, 2018); LACAC Report Volume 5 (1983) Road East).
 Encroachment and property acquisition is expected as a result of the road widening.
-Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
-Therefore, the potential for indirect impacts due to vibration is anticipated.
-Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and property acc avoided.
-The road work may ca landscape should be returned to minimal irreversible negative im As the subject property is desig the lot is acquired, a CHIA is rec and assess property-specific mit any negative impacts to the pro The impacts of vibrations may n assessment to ensure there are resulting mitigation measures sl needed.
+Indirect: Measured from the road corridor, the Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+As the subject property is designated under Part IV of the OHA, if a portion of the lot is acquired, a CHIA is recommended to consider alternative options and assess property-specific mitigation measures in order to avoid or reduce any negative impacts to the property's CHVI.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resources.
+Any resulting mitigation measures should be implemented prior to construction, as needed.